russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 • Business grants or loans: Consult with a financial advisor to determine the best choice.

-• Grow your team: Consider hiring more employees to assist with running the business.
+• Grow your team: Consider hiring additional employees to support the business's operations.

 • Consider selling overseas: This lets you expand into other markets and find new audiences.